 6. Caravans – caravans are welcome.

-2018-12-20 – Update: We stayed at the chalets recently and had a great time.
-There are currently around 5 chalets open to the public.
-These units go for R850 / night.
+These units go for R900 / night and you can book these chalets by sending an email to email@example.com.
 The rest might be opening in due time, we’ll update this page as we find out more.

 Touch wood but there has been zero incidents for at least two years at either the camping or chalet side.
 So it’s one of the safer places you can go.
 At this point the only real threat are the hippos 🙂

-So if you are 2 adults who want to go fishing for the day you will be paying R60 x 2 = R120.
+So if you are 2 adults who want to go fishing for the day you will be paying R37 x 2 = R74.

 That’s how we understand it anyway…

 Bass – slow and low along the reeds, junebug flukes work well